 Case Distribution per Project

-A pie chart displays the relative number of cases for each primary site (inner circle), which is further divided by project (outer circle).
-Hovering the cursor over each portion of the graph will display the primary site or project with the number of associated cases.
+A pie chart displays the relative number of cases for each project.
+Hovering the cursor over each portion of the graph will display the project with the number of associated cases.
 Filtering projects at the left panel will update the pie chart.

 Table tab lists projects by Project ID and provides additional information about each project.
 If no facet filters have been applied, the table will display all available projects; otherwise it will display only those projects that match the selected criteria.

 Graph tab contains an interactive view of information in the Table tab.
 The numerical values in Case Count, File Count, and File Size columns are represented by bars of varying length according to size.
 These columns are sorted independently in descending order.
 Mousing over an element of the graph connects it to associated elements in other columns, including Project ID and major Primary Sites.